aleksbal/geojson-aviation-data/README.md

 ## Backend Features

-The backend headless server's aim is to demonstrates simple microservice architecture for an aeronautical information system serving GeoJSON encoded aueronautical data.
-It is based on MongoDB/SpringBoot solution stack.
-The RESTful API provides access to several types of data such as NOTAMs, airports, flightplans, NAVAIDs etc. encoded in GeoJSON.
+The backend headless server's aim is to demonstrates simple microservice architecture for an aeronautical information service serving GeoJSON encoded aeronautical data.
+It is based on MongoDB/SpringBoot stack.
+The RESTful API provides access to several types of data such as NOTAMs, Airports, Flight Plans, NAVAIDs etc. encoded in GeoJSON.

-Currently only several test NOTAMs have correct JSON geometries.

 Once the application is up and running locally the Swagger API description will be available at http://localhost:9091/swagger-ui/